Kelvin-Lee/comfy-coding-challenge/README.md

 # comfy-coding-challenge
 Comfy's coding challenge/take home project.

+2020-02-20th: Wrote a function that takes a _String_ as input, and returns a map/dictionary of the words + their number of occurences in the string, ignoring upper or lowercase.

 <details><summary>Challenge description</summary>

 Using Javascrit print a list of all the words used in a sample of text.
 For each word you must also provide the number of times that word appears.
 Consider the following text from J.D.
 Salinger’s The Catcher in the Rye: